How to Empty Trash on iPhone (iOS 10): Tricks You Need to Know

 There is still a way to remove them.
 First, go to Settings > General > Restrictions, tap on the passcode, then tap to turn off those apps you want to delete.
 After that, go back to your home screen, repeat the above operation — tap on the app until it jiggles, then hit "x" to delete them.

-Note: there is no such Trash to recycle apps you remove.
-Once you remove them, they are gone for good.
-If you want to get them back, you'll have to visit App Store to re-download them.
-The process is quite simple; I'm not showing how to do here.
+Note: there is no way to recover apps you've already removed.
+Once you delete them, they are gone permanently.
+To get them back, you'll have to visit App Store to re-download them.
+The process is quite simple thus I'm not showing you how to do here.

-How to empty "Trash" on iPhone Photos
+How to empty "Trash" on Photos app?

 How to find it?
-Open Photos, tap on Albums, scroll down a bit until you find this trash icon square named "Recently Deleted."
-Tap on it, now you'll see those photos (or videos) you've deleted with remaining days iOS is going to keep them for.
+Open Photos, tap on Albums, scroll down a bit until you see this trashcan icon square named "Recently Deleted" (see the screenshot below).
+Tap on it, now you'll see those photos (or videos) you've erased, together with remaining days iOS is going to keep them for.

-Deleted some items by mistake?
+Removed some items by mistake?
 It's never too late to get them back.
 Check out this article 4 ways to recover deleted photos and videos from iPhone for more.

-How to delete emails on iPhone Mail app
+How to delete emails on Mail app?

 Step 1: Open the Mail app.
 Go to Inbox.
-If you want to delete multiple emails, tap "Edit" on the top right and select those items and hit "Delete" (screen 1).
-To remove a particular email, you can either swipe right and tap the red trash icon (screen 2) or view this email and hit the trash icon in the bottom (screen 3).
+If you want to get rid of multiple emails, tap "Edit" on the top right and select those items and hit "Delete" (as seen on the screenshot on the left).

 Step 2: Now go back to Mailboxes.
 Tap on Trash, select all of the emails you want to permanently remove and hit "Delete."
 That's it.

-If you use IMAP for your email (most likely you do), a better way to delete multiple emails is log into your email account via a web browser.
+If you use IMAP for your email (most likely you do), a better way to remove multiple emails is log into your email account via a web browser.
 For example, if you use Gmail, go to Gmail.com.
-That way it would be much easier to delete emails in batch.
-And those deleted emails will be removed from your iPhone Mail app as well.
+That way it would be much easier to empty mailboxes in batch.
+And those emails will be instantly removed from your Mail app as well.

-Pro tip: if the intent behind email deletion is to free up storage for your iPhone, another way that could help regain much space is by clearing offline email copies.
+Pro tip: if your intent behind email deletion is to free up storage for your iPhone, another way that could help regain much space is by clearing offline email copies.
 You can do so simply by removing your email accounts and re-adding them.
 Check out the #8 tip from this post we have.

-How to permanently delete notes on Notes
+How to permanently delete notes on the Notes app?